Lawmakers hail DOJ antitrust lawsuit against Google as 'long overdue'

 “The Subcommittee’s investigation uncovered extensive evidence showing that Google maintained and extended its monopoly to harm competition,” he said in a statement.
 “It is critical that the Justice Department’s lawsuit focuses on Google’s monopolization of search and search advertising, while also targeting the anti-competitive business practices Google is using to leverage this monopoly into other areas, such as maps, browsers, video, and voice assistants.”

-The lawsuit alleges that Google used billions of dollars from advertisers to payphone makers to ensure Google is the default search engine on browsers.
+The lawsuit alleges that Google used billions of dollars from advertisers to pay phone manufacturers to ensure Google is the default search engine on browsers.

 “For a general search engine, by far the most effective means of distribution is to be the preset default general search engine for mobile and computer search access points,” the lawsuit says.
 “Even where users can change the default, they rarely do.
 This leaves the preset default search engine with de facto exclusivity.”